-If your screening results show that you have one or more diabetes-related autoantibody and there’s not a prevention study that’s right for you at this time, you can still make a lasting contribution to T1D research.
+If your screening results show that you have two or more diabetes-related autoantibodies and there’s not a prevention study that’s right for you at this time, you can still make a lasting contribution to T1D research.

 When you sign up for monitoring, you’ll come to a TrialNet location once or twice a year for follow up.
 And, when new studies become available, you’ll be among the first to know!

-You may qualify for monitoring if you participated in Pathway to Prevention screening and tested positive for one or more diabetes-related autoantibody.
+You may qualify for monitoring if you participated in Pathway to Prevention screening and tested positive for two or more diabetes-related autoantibodies.

 You will go to your most convenient TrialNet location within 3 months of screening for your first monitoring visit.
 After that, you will come in once or twice a year, depending on your test results.